froboy/yusaopeny_docs/content/en/docs/howto/migrate-to-lb/_index.md

 While the exact mappings are up to each site's content editors, here are some possible mappings from Paragraphs to Layout Builder

+> Paragraph
+> : the Layout Builder component it maps to.

 1 Column
 2 Columns
 3 Columns